-Navigator Teams will recruit equity investment eligible persons to participate in the CEJA workforce programs.
+Navigator Teams will recruit individuals to participate in the CEJA workforce programs.
 Note that specific eligibility requirements vary by program.

 Equity investment eligible communities are the geographic areas throughout Illinois that would most benefit from equitable investments by the State, which are designed to combat discrimination and foster sustainable economic growth.
 Specifically, equity investment eligible communities include the following areas: